hsimho/MightyL/README.md

-# A C++ re-implementation of MightyL
+# MightyL: A Compositional Translation from MITL to Timed Automata

-MightyL: A Compositional Translation from MITL to Timed Automata
+This is a C++ re-implementation of the MightyL tool, originally written in OCaml and described in our CAV 2017 paper *MightyL: A Compositional Translation from MITL to Timed Automata*.
+This version currently only supports unitary constraints, so you can write things such as ```G (p -> F [0, 20) q && F (30, infty) r)``` but not ```F [10, 20] r```.
+Notably, it adopts *strict-future* semantics for until and release operators, so no "next" X is needed.

-## Building MightyL
+## Build MightyL

 ```console
 $ git clone https://github.com/hsimho/MightyL